aaronshahriari/.dotfiles/hyprland/hypr/README.md

 # Todo

 ## Now
-- [ ] figure out hypr3 tiling patch
+- [ ] waybar tiling direction configuration
 - [ ] configure hyprlock some more
     - change time to not 24hr
 - [ ] figure out how kanshi interacts with hyprland config and how to use both